MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/power-apps-studio.md

 # Understand Power Apps Studio

 When you create a canvas app by using any method, you're taken to the canvas app builder called Power Apps Studio.
 You can use Power Apps Studio to design, build, and manage your canvas app.

 ## Overview of Power Apps Studio

 ![Screenshot of Power Apps Studio.](media/studio/pa-studio.png "Power Apps Studio")

-1. [Power Apps Studio options](#1--power-apps-studio-options) – options relevant to the settings in a Power Apps Studio session.
+1. [Power Apps Studio modern command bar](#1--power-apps-studio-modern-command-bar) – dynamic command bar that shows different set of commands based on the control that's selected.

-1. [App actions](#2--app-actions) - options to rename, save, preview, or publish the app.
+1. [App actions](#2--app-actions) - options to rename, share, run the app checker, add comments, preview, save, or publish the app.

 1. [Properties list](#3--properties-list) - list of properties for the selected object.